Esthetician Schools in Georgia

 Required to earn a esthetics license

-To work as an esthetician in Georgia, you must first gain your esthetician license.
+To work as an esthetician in Georgia, you must first gain your license.
 To do this, you need to attend a state-approved beauty school and complete at least 1,000 hours of training.
-You’ll cover a wide variety of different topics, including skincare techniques, hygiene, safety, infection control, business practices, and even ethics and law.
+You'll cover a wide variety of different topics, including:

-It isn’t just practicing estheticians who must gain licensure—esthetics schools and instructors must also keep on top of their own licensing requirements, too.
-In addition to paying a $300 fee, schools must prove that they are fit for purpose by submitting blueprints, lists of the equipment and textbooks available, and copies of each instructor’s license.
-Just like regular estheticians, school licenses must be renewed every two years, so you can rest assured that the school you choose to attend will be held to a high standard by the state.
+It isn't just practicing estheticians who must secure a license — esthetic schools and instructors also have licensing requirements.
+In addition to paying a $300 fee, schools must prove that they are legally compliant by submitting building blueprints, lists of the equipment, textbooks available, and copies of each instructor's license.

 Can I Apprentice as an Esthetician in Georgia?

-You can also gain your esthetician’s license in Georgia via an apprenticeship.
+Yes, you can gain your esthetician's license in Georgia via an apprenticeship.
 To do this, you must:

-• Complete 2,000 hours of training over 18 months, under the supervision of a master esthetician who holds a current Georgia license and has been licensed at least 36 months
+• Complete 2,000 hours of training over 18 months under the supervision of a master esthetician who holds a current Georgia license and has been licensed for at least 36 months.

 Georgia Esthetician Licensing Requirements

-Once you’ve completed your 1,000 hours of training, you need to take and pass two state-approved esthetics exams.
-These are run by PSI Services, who have a number of locations across the USA.
-All PSI centers are equipped to provide access in accordance with the Americans with Disabilities Act (ADA) of 1990, and accommodations will be made to meet your needs.
+Once you've completed your training, you need to take and pass two state-approved esthetics exams.
+These are run by PSI Services, which has a number of locations across the United States.
+All PSI centers are equipped to provide access in accordance with the Americans with Disabilities Act (ADA) of 1990.

-You can retake the exams an unlimited amount of times within your four-year eligibility period.
-However, if you don’t pass within those first four years, you must re-apply with the Georgia State Board of Cosmetology and Barbers.
-If you need to retake the exams, the fee remains the same.
+You can retake the exams an unlimited number of times while completing your schooling or apprenticeship.
+However, if you don't pass within your four years of eligibility, you must re-apply with the Georgia State Board of Cosmetology and Barbers.
+If you retake the exams, the fee remains the same.

-During the practical test, you’re required to bring your own kit.
-This must be appropriately labeled and kept closed, except for when you are removing or replacing materials for a service.
-When an original manufacturer's label is required, it must be in English, and cannot be handwritten.
+During the practical test, you're required to bring your own kit.
+This must be appropriately labeled and kept closed, except for when you are removing or replacing materials for services.
+When an original manufacturer's label is required, it must be in English and can't be handwritten.

 The practical exam takes place in the following order:

-• Setting up work area and first client preparation
+1. Setting up the work area and first client preparation

-• Setting up work area and second client preparation
+5. Setting up the work area and second client preparation

 The theoretical exam is split as follows: